 Comparability of RMET Scores to Previous Research.
 The mean RMET score in Baron-Cohen et al.’s (2001) sample of male students (N = 53) was 27.3 (out of 36) (SD = 3.7), which is comparable with scores reported by other researchers (e.g., (Smeets et al. 2009)).

 Experiment 1.
-Our participants’ pooled scores (the sums of both portions) were similar, with an overall average of 27.5 (SD = 3.9) (mean score for placebo = 27.3, SD = 2.7; mean score for T 27.7, SD = 3.4).
+Our participants’ pooled scores (the sums of both portions) were similar, with an overall average of 27.5 (SD = 3.9) (mean score for placebo = 27.3, SD = 2.7; mean score for testosterone 27.7, SD = 3.4).

 Experiment 2.
-The average scores were also similar, with the placebo and T groups scores 25.6 (SD = 3.9) and 25.8 (SD = 3.9), respectively.
+The average scores were also similar, with the placebo and testosterone groups scores 25.6 (SD = 3.9) and 25.8 (SD = 3.9), respectively.

-Manuscript Figure 2 compares RMET scores cumulative distribution in Experiment 1 T (N = 123) and placebo (N = 118) and Experiment 2 T (N = 199) and placebo (N = 201) groups juxtaposed with samples from general population (N = 225).
+Manuscript Figure 2 compares RMET scores cumulative distribution in Experiment 1 testosterone (N = 123) and placebo (N = 118) and Experiment 2 testosterone (N = 199) and placebo (N = 201) groups juxtaposed with samples from general population (N = 225).
 Distribution of correct scores (out of 36) in our sample is similar to non-ASD males and females from general and student populations (2001).
 Note that experiment 1 and experiment 2 used participants sampled from different and distinct populations.

-Manuscript Table 1 provides compilation of results of the experimental literature testing the EMB hypothesis through exogenous T manipulation and the 2D:4D and effects on RMET performance.
+Manuscript Table 1 provides compilation of results of the experimental literature testing the EMB hypothesis through exogenous testosterone manipulation and the 2D:4D and effects on RMET performance.

-Figure S4 exhibits an analogous analysis as done in van Honk et al. (2011) to measure the effect of exogenous T in relation to the 2D:4D.
+Figure S4 exhibits an analogous analysis as done in van Honk et al. (2011) to measure the effect of exogenous testosterone in relation to the 2D:4D.
 A non-significant result (r(123) = 0.04, P = 0.66) was found.

-Regressions Analyses: Testing the Effects of T administration and its interaction with 2D:4D on test performance on the RMET
+Regressions Analyses: Testing the Effects of testosterone administration and its interaction with 2D:4D on test performance on the RMET

 Experiment 1.
 We estimated ordinary least squares (OLS) regression models with afternoon (post-treatment) RMET scores as the dependent variable (DV) (see Table S4a).
-Independent variables (IVs) were Treatment, a binary variable indicating whether the participant received T (treatment = 1) or placebo; Morning, the score on the baseline RMET task taken pre-treatment in the morning; Order, a binary variable indicating which portion of the test was taken in the afternoon (such that order = 1 if portion A was taken in morning session and B in the afternoon, and order = 0 if vice versa); DR_right, DR_left and DR_average, the 2D:4D of the right hand, left hand, and their average, respectively; and DrRTx and DrLTx, the interaction terms for the digit ratio of the right hand and left hand, and their treatment.
+Independent variables (IVs) were Treatment, a binary variable indicating whether the participant received testosterone (treatment = 1) or placebo; Morning, the score on the baseline RMET task taken pre-treatment in the morning; Order, a binary variable indicating which portion of the test was taken in the afternoon (such that order = 1 if portion A was taken in morning session and B in the afternoon, and order = 0 if vice versa); DR_right, DR_left and DR_average, the 2D:4D of the right hand, left hand, and their average, respectively; and DrRTx and DrLTx, the interaction terms for the digit ratio of the right hand and left hand, and their treatment.
 Other independent variables were hormonal measures that were not affected by the treatment, in logged form, treatment expectancy (belief), number of children, relationship status, married or single, sexual preference, cognitive reflection test score (Frederick 2005), math ability, and positive and negative affect measured using the PANAS-X scale (Watson and Clark 1999).
 We estimated the following regression models:

-1A estimates the influence of exogenous T (Treatment) on RMET while controlling for Morning and Order.
+1A estimates the influence of exogenous testosterone (Treatment) on RMET while controlling for Morning and Order.

 1B includes the digit ratio and interaction variable for treatment and digit ratio for the right hand.